NCSU-Libraries/dsci/README.md

 ### Wait, What is this project written in?
 Java?
 Groovy?

 You'll need it to run Solr anyhow.
 But other than having the `java` executable on your PATH, you shouldn't need anything other than the contents of this repository.
-Make sure you use a
+Make sure you use a *Java Development* Kit (JDK) installation, as that's what's needed to compile things; on Linux, you should probably use a packaged distribution, e.g. `java-1.8.0-openjdk-devel` on Red Hat and derivatives, and `openjdk-8-jdk` on Debian/Ubuntu and friends.
-*Java Development* Kit (JDK) installation, as that's what's needed to compile things; a suitable location to download the JDK is from https://openjdk.java.net/.

 JDK version 8 is recommended.

 The JRE (Java Runtime Environment) you might have lying around to run Java in your browser (which you should probably delete anyway) is not sufficient.